lohani2280/mdanalysis/GSoC-2016-Project-Ideas.md

 MDAnalysis is using Anström and picoseconds as default units.
 Our Reader/Writer objects are only aware of units to the extend that they convert other MD-formats to our default units.
 But we can also read the coordinates in the native units.
 This can make it hard to remember what units the coordinates of an AtomGroup have, to fix this you should switch from pure numpy arrays to a unit aware numpy-ndarray wrapper.
 See [Issue #596](https://github.com/MDAnalysis/mdanalysis/issues/596)

-## Or your idea here!
-Get in contact with us to propose an idea.
-Raise an issue in the [Issue Tracker](/MDAnalysis/mdanalysis/issues) or contact us via the [developer Google group](http://developers.mdanalysis.org).